Vectorly/docs/docs/index.md

 YouTube, Vimeo and other video streaming platforms do not support ".vvid" videos yet.

-If these websites are critical to your strategy, we suggest continuing to upload mp4 versions to these websites.
+If these websites are critical to your strategy, and video file size is not a concern for your end users, we suggest continuing to upload mp4 versions to these websites.

 So, for example: